andysalerno/andysalerno_src/content/posts/toygrep_2.md

 This is actually one of the most important details of Ripgrep and Toygrep's implementations, and a very valuable lesson I learned from Ripgrep regarding performance.

 As a programmer, it's easy to get stuck in the mindset that "copying == bad".
-If you're like me, your first intuition might be something like this:
+Why should I spend so much time copying data from one side of a memory buffer to another?
+If you're like me, your first intuition might be something like this instead:

-- When we find a complete line, instead of returning a slice into the buffer, split the buffer in-place at the linebreak and return an owning vector of the line
+- When we find a complete line, instead of returning a borrowed slice into the buffer, split the buffer in-place at the linebreak and return an owning vector of the line.
 - The `start` position of the buffer is now back at `0`, since we split off everything before it.

 Or, visually, do this: